myproxy-server.config(5) MyProxy myproxy-server.config(5)

 Specifies the path to a file to store the serial number counter

 for issued certificates.
-Defaults to /var/myproxy/serial.
+Defaults to /var/lib/myproxy/serial.

 max_cert_lifetime hours